WHAT WOULD IT TAKE TO CONVINCE YOU THAT SOMETHING WAS REAL?

 Berwick Film & Media Arts Festival

-This Film Lab was for anyone interested in working with others to develop and sustain media ecosystems with a collaborative ethos and a commitment to marginalised or unheard voices.
+This Film Lab was open for anyone interested in working with others to develop and sustain media ecosystems with a collaborative ethos and a commitment to marginalised or unheard voices.